-2. Use of Premises

-- 2.1 This approval is for a Tavern as defined in the City of Vincent Local Planning Scheme No. 2.
-The use of the subject land for any other land use may require further approval from the City: - 2.2 The Tavern shall be limited to a maximum of 200 patrons at any one time; and - 2.3 The Tavern shall be limited to the following hours of operation: - Monday to Saturday: 6:00am to 12:00am (midnight); - Sunday and Public Holidays: 7:00am to 12:00am (midnight); - 31 December (Monday to Saturday): 6:00am to 2:00am (1 January); - 31 December (Sunday): 7:00am to 2:00am (1 January);
+- 2. Use of Premises - 2.1 This approval is for a Tavern as defined in the City of Vincent Local Planning Scheme No. 2.
+The use of the subject land for any other land use may require further approval from the City; - 2.2 The Tavern shall be limited to a maximum of 200 patrons at any one time; and - 2.3 The Tavern shall have the following hours of operation: - Monday to Saturday: 6:00am to 12:00am (midnight); and - Sunday and Public Holidays: 7:00am to 12:00am (midnight);

-unless an Extended Trading Permit for alternative hours is issued by the Racing Gaming and Liquor Division of the Department of Local Government, Sport and Cultural Industries;
+unless otherwise approved by the Racing Gaming and Liquor Division of the Department of Local Government, Sport and Cultural Industries;

-3. Venue Management

-3.1 Prior to commencement of the approved development, an amended Venue Management Plan shall be submitted to and approved by the City.
-The amended Venue Management Plan shall be prepared in accordance with City's Policy No. 7.5.7 - Licensed Premises and shall incorporate recommendations of the 'Acoustic Report - Environmental Noise Assessment' dated 6 September 2022, prepared by AAP; and

-3.2 The premises shall operate in accordance with the approved Venue Management Plan, to the satisfaction of the City;
+- 3. Venue Management - 3.1 Prior to commencement of the approved development, an amended Venue Management Plan shall be submitted to and approved by the City.
+The amended Venue Management Plan shall be prepared in accordance with City's Policy No. 7.5.7 - Licensed Premises and shall incorporate recommendations of the 'Acoustic Report - Environmental Noise Assessment' dated 6 September 2022, prepared by AAP; and - 3.2 The premises shall operate in accordance with the approved Venue Management Plan, to the satisfaction of the City;